Demilade36/python-challenge/README.md

  Usage

-1. Place the financial dataset (`budget_data.csv`) in the same directory as the script.
+1. Place the financial dataset in the same directory as the script.
 2. Run the script.
 3. The results will be printed to the terminal and a text file.